ibm-ecm/container-samples/operator/platform/roks/install.md

   How much preparation you need to do depends on what you want to install and how familiar you are with your environment.

-## Step 3: Create a shared PV and add the JDBC drivers
+## Step 3: Create a shared PVC and add the JDBC drivers

-  1. Create a persistent volume (PV) for the operator.
-This PV is needed for the JDBC drivers.
-The following example YAML defines a PV, but PVs depend on your cluster configuration.
-     ```yaml
-     apiVersion: v1
-     kind: PersistentVolume
-     metadata:
-       labels:
-         type: local
-       name: operator-shared-pv
-     spec:
-       capacity:
-         storage: 1Gi
-       accessModes:
-         - ReadWriteMany
-       hostPath:
-         path: "/root/operator"
-       persistentVolumeReclaimPolicy: Delete
-     ```
+  IBM Public Cloud ROKS cluster by default attached to an endurance storage which comes with pre-defined storage classes.
+In order to copy the JDBC drivers to Operator pod you will need to create a new storage class with the following storage requirements to allow copy of JDBC drivers.
+   1. Use one of the available storage classes with "gid". (ibmc-file-bronze-gid , ibmc-file-retain-gold , ibmc-file-silver-gid )

-  2. Deploy the PV.
+   2. Apply the new storage class yaml
       ```bash
+      $ oc apply -f operator-sc.yaml

+   3. Create a claim for a PV dynamically , [descriptors/operator-shared-pvc.yaml](../../descriptors/operator-shared-pvc.yaml?raw=true).

+        > Replace the storage class with the name of the storage class from Step 1.
+Which is (ibmc-file-bronze-gid , ibmc-file-retain-gold , ibmc-file-silver-gid )

+   2. Deploy the PVC.
+        ```bash
-     $ oc create -f operator-shared-pv.yaml
+        $ oc create -f descriptors/operator-shared-pvc.yaml
         ```

-  2. Create a claim for the PV, or check that the PV is bound dynamically, [operator-shared-pvc.yaml](../../descriptors/operator-shared-pvc.yaml?raw=true).

-     > Replace the storage class if you do not want to create the relevant persistent volume.

-     ```yaml
-     apiVersion: v1
-     kind: PersistentVolumeClaim
-     metadata:
-       name: operator-shared-pvc
-       namespace: my-project
-     spec:
-       accessModes:
-         - ReadWriteMany
-       storageClassName: ""
-       resources:
-         requests:
-           storage: 1Gi
-       volumeName: operator-shared-pv
-     ```

-  3. Deploy the PVC.
+        Run the following commands to get the bound PV name and the PV location.
         ```bash
+        $ oc get pvc | grep operator-shared-pvc
-     $ oc create -f descriptors/operator-shared-pvc.yaml
+        $ oc describe PV PV_name
         ```

   4. Copy all of the JDBC drivers that are needed by the components you intend to install to the persistent volume.
 Depending on your storage configuration you might not need these drivers.